In this KB:

 After Doing Changes to My Site, I Cannot See Them on My Browser?
 Does It Relate to Varnish?

-On the Cloudways console (as seen above), to be able to view your changes:
+On the Cloudways Platform (as seen above), to be able to view your changes:

 - Varnish can be disabled anytime from Cloudways console as shown in the image above.

 Note: Disabling Varnish this way also disables it for all applications installed on the server.

 Can I Disable Varnish for a Particular Application on my Server?

 - Yes, this feature is available in Cloudways Platform through the Application Management area of the application you wish to disable it on.
 Simply go to the Application Settings section and change Varnish status.